Energy Efficiency Advice Page

 - Do not operate the fridge / freezer too cold.

-- The temperature in the fridge should average 2° C - 6° C.
+- The temperature in the fridge should average 2° C to 4° C.

 - Allow hot foods to cool to room temperature before placing into the freezer compartment.